freelunchtheorem/Conditional_Density_Estimation/README.md

 skewness = model.skewness(x_cond)[0]
 ```
 ## Citing
-If you use CDE in your research, you can cite it as follows:
+If you use our CDE implementation in your research, you can cite it as follows:

 ```
 @article{rothfuss2019conditional,